MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/view-emails-and-web-links-in-browser.md

 ## Manage the new feature by configuring a policy

-To manage this change in your organization, you'll need to configure the following policy:
+To manage this change in your organization, you need to configure the following policy:

 **Name:** *Choose Which Browser Opens Web Links*